 The Silver Fox breed was developed by Walter B. Garland and was the third breed to be developed in the United States.
 Originally named the American Heavyweight Silver, the name was changed to Silver Fox in 1929.
 Though the black and blue color varieties of Silver Fox were originally recognized, the blue variety was later dropped.
 The Silver Fox is distinguished by the unique standing fur and silver tipped and white hairs shot throughout the coat.
 These hairs are evenly dispersed giving a sharp, bright look to the fur. – Maximum weight 12 lbs.

 Originally described as “strange little black rabbits” in the 1920s when they popped up in Chinchilla litters, the Silver Marten was the result of breeders introducing black and tan rabbits into Chinchillas to improve the type.
 The ‘Silver Marten’ is both the name of a breed and a color.
 The Silver Marten breed came first, and then was used to introduce the color as a variety in a number of other breeds such as the Netherland Dwarf, Mini Rex, and Mini Satin.
-The American Rabbit Breeders Association established a working standard for Black and Chocolate Silver Marten in 1927, Blue was added in 1933, and finally Sable in 1993. – Maximum weight 9.5 lbs.
+The American Rabbit Breeders Association established a working standard for Black and Chocolate Silver Marten in 1927, and the Blue and Sable in 1933. – Maximum weight 9.5 lbs.

 In the 1920s the Standard Chinchilla took the US by storm.
 Breeders recognized immediately that the breed would be of great value for its fur.
 Almost overnight the Standard Chinchillas were the next big thing following the Belgian Hares.
 Thousands of Chinchilla rabbits, including the Standard Chinchillas, were registered with the association during the 1920’s.
 Today the breed enjoys a more modest, but steady exposure; remaining popular with top breeders and showman alike. – Maximum weight 7.5 lbs.